Complaints procedure

 Monitoring

-Each quarter, the Head of HR, Performance and Service Planning will collate details relating to the number of compliments and complaints received by the Council for each Service area.
+Each quarter, the Assistant Director of Workforce will collate details relating to the number of compliments and complaints received by the Council for each Service area.
 These details will be entered onto the Council’s Corporate Performance Management System.
-Following this the Customer Insight Officer will prepare a report and analysis for consideration by Senior Leadership Team.
+Following this the Performance and Insight Manager will prepare a report and analysis for consideration by Senior Leadership Team.

 Unreasonably persistent complainants